ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

    ```
    {: pre}

-   The Terraform script will output configuration data that is needed to run the application, so copy it into the root folder:
+   The Terraform script outputs configuration data that is needed to run the application, so copy it into the root folder:

    ```sh
    terraform output -json >../config.json